Team-TAU/tau/README.md

 Before running TAU, it is necessary to obtain a Twitch App ID and secret.
 In order to do so:

+1. Determine the port you want to run TAU on.
+By default this is port 8000.
+Use this value for `PORT` in the following steps.
 1. Visit the [Twitch Developer Applications Console](https://dev.twitch.tv/console/apps).
 2. Log in to your Twitch account if you are not already logged in.
 3. In order to manage applications, you will need to enable 2FA for your account.